 Instructions

-- Spread the sweet potato mixture into an 8x8-inch baking dish.
+- Transfer the sweet potato mixture to an 8×8-inch baking dish.

-- In a small bowl, combine the pecans, brown sugar and 1/2 teaspoon cinnamon.
-Sprinkle topping over the top of the casserole.
+- To make the topping, in a small bowl, stir together the pecans, brown sugar and cinnamon.
+Sprinkle over the top of the casserole.¾ cup chopped pecans, 2 tablespoons brown sugar, ½ teaspoon ground cinnamon

 Notes

-- When you are ready to bake the casserole, sprinkle on the topping.
+- To Make Ahead: Prepare the casserole, keeping the topping in a separate airtight container.
+Cover casserole in baking dish and refrigerate for up to one day.
+When you are ready to bake the casserole, sprinkle on the topping.
 I recommend letting the casserole sit at room temperature for about 20 minutes before baking to take the chill off.
-You will need to add 15-20 minutes to the covered bake time if baking a chilled casserole.
+You may need to add 15-20 minutes to the covered bake time if baking a chilled casserole.

 One of my favorite casseroles!